litmuschaos/litmus/litmus-portal/frontend/README.md

 ## **Learn about Litmus** 😮😎

 Litmus is a toolset to do cloud-native chaos engineering.
 Litmus provides tools to orchestrate chaos on Kubernetes to help SREs find weaknesses in their deployments.
-SREs use Litmus to run chaos experiments initially in the staging environment and eventually in production to find bugs, vulnerabilities.
+SREs use Litmus to run Chaos Experiments initially in the staging environment and eventually in production to find bugs, vulnerabilities.
 Fixing the weaknesses leads to increased resilience of the system.
 <br><br>

 ## Table of Contents